michaelmcshinsky/use-handle-change/README.md

 {
   callback: _myCallbackFunction, // A function that will receive the updated state for use after update
-  keys: [] // Array of keys for settings the value of a deeply nested key within your state object }
+  keys: [] // Array of keys for settings the value of a deeply nested key within your state object
+  reset: // Resets state to initial state passed into hook.
+}
 ```